GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Data, likelihood, and priors

 \subsection{Simulated dwarf galaxy data}

-The second case we consider is the recent suite of simulated dwarf galaxies from \cite{2025arXiv250418617T}.
+The second case we considered is the recent suite of simulated dwarf galaxies from \cite{2025arXiv250418617T}.
 These are initialized with cuspy NFW profiles with massive Plummer-like stellar components and are evolved in a Milky Way-like potential to simulate the properties of nearby present-day dSphs.
 This allows us to probe more realistic galactic environments and aspects such as departures of equilibrium and departures from spherical symmetry due to tidal effects, or induced rotation, which may be present in simulations.

-For the purposes of this study, we will focus on the Fornax analog of this catalog which was extensively studied, has a large number of tracer particles and was found to produce significant biases when applying \gsa\ (\gs1).\footnote{In particular, we are referring to variant with a light Milky Way potential, as opposed to the heavy one, chosen due to the properties we have outlined and the fact that it was also more extensively studied by these authors in this context.} We study the case with all the 34,158 bound tracers,\footnote{As per the subhalo finder, and applying also a 3$\sigma$-velocity clipping to the complete sample.
+For the purposes of this study, we focus on the Fornax analog of this catalog which was extensively studied, has a large number of tracer particles and was found to produce significant biases when applying \gsa\ (\gs1).\footnote{In particular, we are referring to variant with a light Milky Way potential, as opposed to the heavy one, chosen due to the properties we outlined and the fact that it was also more extensively studied by these authors in this context.} We studied the case with all the 34,158 bound tracers,\footnote{As per the subhalo finder, and applying also a 3$\sigma$-velocity clipping to the complete sample.
 For datasets where we use PMs, we require tracers to pass a 3.5$\sigma$-clipping test along each direction, reducing the sample to 34,081 tracers.} using only the LOS velocities used in \cite{2025arXiv250418617T}.
-We also consider a reduced samples of 1,000 and 100 tracers.
-Additionally, we consider a sample of 100 and 1,000 tracers where PMs are included.
+We also considered a reduced samples of 1,000 and 100 tracers.
+Additionally, we considered a sample of 100 and 1,000 tracers where PMs are included.
 We also considered LOS samples with 10, 25, and 50 tracers for our comparisons with mass estimators.
-For the tracer profile fit, we use 10,000 tracer positions in all cases, except for the fit with all tracers from the simulation.
-Velocities are perturbed with 2~km/s errors in all cases.
+For the tracer profile fit, we used 10,000 tracer positions in all cases, except for the fit with all tracers from the simulation.
+Velocities were perturbed with 2~km/s errors in all cases.